CommonMCOBJ/CommonMCOBJ/README.md

     # Coordinate offset for blocks
     block_origin_offset: (float, float, float)

-    # Is the OBJ's origin centered to the geometry?
-    is_centered: bool

     # Is the Z axis of the OBJ considered up?
     z_up: bool